Transport for Wales

 - Producing an Active Travel Plan for Wales with a target for 50 per cent more commuter travel to be undertaken by cycling by 2030.
 Sufficient space will be allocated on all new rolling stock to enable train and bike commutes to become a practical option on the Welsh rail network.

-- We will task Transport for Wales with producing detailed feasibility studies on key projects including:
+- We would task Transport for Wales with producing detailed feasibility studies on key projects including:

 - Reopening the Amman Valley line to passengers.